 Cloud Deploy uses a Pub/Sub topic to send these notifications.

-See Using Google Cloud Deploy notifications for more details.
+See Using Cloud Deploy notifications for more details.

-Google Cloud Deploy supports rolling back your deployed application in any target.
-A rollback in Google Cloud Deploy consists of triggering a rollout against the last successfully deployed release.
+Cloud Deploy supports rolling back your deployed application in any target.
+A rollback in Cloud Deploy consists of triggering a rollout against the last successfully deployed release.
 The new rollout uses the same parameters that were used in that successful deployment.

 See Rolling back a deployment for more details.